xenonwellz/IoT-RBAC/README.md

 Install the metamask extension for your browser and follow the following tutorial [https://dapp-world.com/blogs/01/how-to-connect-ganache-with-metamask-and-deploy-smart-contracts-on-remix-without-1619847868947](https://dapp-world.com/blogs/01/how-to-connect-ganache-with-metamask-and-deploy-smart-contracts-on-remix-without-1619847868947), to add ganache to metamask.

-Now run the command ` npm install` then `truffle migrate –reset`.
+Now run the command `npm install` to install dependencies, `npm run build` to compile and generate the required css, and `truffle migrate –-reset` to compile and deploy smart contract.
 And navigate to the url of your project.
 You can run `npm run watch

 ` to use tailwindcss.